CodingItWrong/codingitwrong.com/_drafts/i-regret-nothing.md

 When I say interrogate, I mean to ask good questions about them.
+I'd like to propose five questions to ask of any new technologies to help you evaluate them.
+When you're excited about a new tool and its benefits, it's not always easy to see the downsides.
+These questions will help.